-This site makes it accessible for the first time to scholars of comparative religion and social theory and the general public.
-This biblical source is not only the most detailed body of ritual law from the ancient Near East but it is also embedded in a narrative of how the universe was created to facilitate its observance and how it was transmitted to humans.
+This site makes the Priestly work freely accessible for the first time to students, scholars of comparative religion and social theory, and the general public.
+Its intellectual significance comes from the fact that this biblical source is not only the most detailed body of ritual law from the ancient Near East but also a story about how ritual came to be: Priestly law is embedded in a narrative of how the universe was created to facilitate its observance and how it was transmitted to human beings on earth, via Moses.
+Yet it has not been possible to read it on its own until now.
 Obscured by the extensive editing that placed it at the heart of the Bible, its remarkable picture of ritual remained formative to early Jewish mysticism, Christianity's theory of sacrifice, and the Rabbinic imagination of law and ritual.
-A durable if suppressed presence in the Jewish and Christian intellectual heritage, it provides a powerful contrast with contemporary theory in its picture of the nature of ritual action.
-The result can help enlarge the historical depth of contemporary debates over the nature of language, ritual, and performance.
+This makes it an enduring, if forgotten and suppressed presence in the Jewish and Christian intellectual heritage.
+But it provides a powerful contrast with contemporary theory in its picture of the nature of ritual action–what religious activity is and why it works.
+The result can help enlarge the historical depth of our thought on the nature of language, ritual, and performance.

-It was during the 18th century that religious scholars glimpsed the outlines of a previously unimagined form of buried artifact, buried in plain sight in Europe’s most widely-read book.
-This was a sacred text effaced not by dirt or damage but by writing, the very same writing the artifact itself was made of.
+It was during the 18th century that religious scholars glimpsed the outlines of a previously invisible form of ancient artifact, buried in plain sight in Europe’s most widely-read book.
+The first suggestion as to the shape of this hidden artifact was by a French Catholic doctor, Jean Astruc, who in 1753 wrote a book called “Conjectures on the Original Documents that Moses Used in Composing Genesis.”
+Sifting the text by divine name, he separated the creation and flood accounts into parallel columns.
+What he and his successors uncovered was a sacred text effaced not by dirt or damage but by words, additional layers of words made of the very same language that the original artifact itself was made of.
+But the shape underneath was clear nonetheless.
 For over 2000 years readers had been perplexed by the way the Bible layers together multiple versions of stories and laws.
-Is God really said to have created humanity twice (male and female at once after the animals in Genesis 1, or male, then animals, then female, as in Genesis 2-3)?
+Pious scholars in ancient times, both Jewish and Christian, puzzled over whether God really created humanity twice (male and female at once after the animals in Genesis 1, or male, then animals, then female, as in Genesis 2-3)?
 Why do his commandments at once permit, utterly prohibit, and then merely limit the enslavement of fellow Israelites (Exodus 21, Leviticus 25, Deuteronomy 15)?

 Literary excavation over the following centuries made the shape of this corpus visible: a bright thread running from Genesis 1 through massive blocks of Exodus’ tabernacle revelation, all of Leviticus, and much of Numbers.
-But despite widespread scholarly consensus about its basic outlines, its consequences have never really been conceptualized.
-Paradoxically, the physical shape of this text within the Torah remains invisible despite being the closest thing to an assured result that Bible criticism has produced.
+But despite widespread scholarly consensus about its basic outlines, its consequences have never been fully conceptualized.
+Paradoxically, the physical shape of this text within the Torah has tended to remain invisible despite being the closest thing to an assured result that Bible criticism has produced.
 This is true first of all literally, because despite a century of agreement about its shape, nobody seems to have produced a translation and presentation of it as an independent work2—even specialists must still imagine what it would look like on its own.
 For example, its Sinai revelation, where no law is uttered on the mountain and God’s body descends to earth, would be unrecognizable to a reader used to the edited Exodus or its retelling in Deuteronomy (Sommer 2015).

 The first part is designed to simply give a readable text based on the respected Jewish Publication Society translation, of the most commonly agreed-on corpus of P, from Genesis through Numbers, the first open-access version of it as a text in its own right.
 Until now biblical scholarship has used fairly archaic techniques for presenting this material.
 For the text it has restricted itself to marking up canonical scriptural books using multiple typefaces or color coding to differentiate the interwoven texts.
-Analytically its discussion remains confined to the late antique genres of scriptural commentary and encyclopedia entry.
-If Pentateuch scholars agree on the independent existence of this important work, it is still always physically presented and commented on in its canonical form, which we agree is not ancient and not what Israelites read.
+Analytically scholarly discussion has stuck with rather old-fashioned formats, ones that actually date back over a thousand years to late antiquity.
+These are the scriptural commentary and the encyclopedia entry.
+This is strange, because virtually all biblical scholars agree on the independent existence of this important work, but it is still always physically presented and commented on in its canonical form, which we agree is not ancient and not what Israelites read because of the editing that made it part of the Pentateuch as we have it.
 Making it visible as an object is a new step for biblical studies into the world of public digital humanities.3

-This project is designed to invite and facilitate further open-access interpretive study, for example that helps lay out the ancient theory of ritual action underlying the Priestly tradition’s body-centered cosmology, theology, and revealed “science.”
+This project is designed to invite and facilitate interpretive study, for example that helps lay out the ancient theory of ritual action underlying the Priestly tradition’s body-centered cosmology, theology, and revealed “science.”
 In the case of this work, the resulting artifact is the single most plausible extended pre-Hellenistic work of Hebrew thought, yet profoundly different in terms of both history of religion and literature, than anything most readers and indeed scholars of the edited text ever encounter.
 An exposition of the Priestly theory of ritual lets us look at our own ideas of ritual performance—and the legacy of religious thought in our concepts of social action—in a newly comparative way.
 A deep historical perspective on contemporary approaches to ritual opens up the possibility of a fresh critical distance on them, and new kinds of dialogue between religious studies and social theory.

 This precise and evocative phrase is taken from the horror writer Thomas Ligotti’s story “Vastarien.”